kabeer-prog/project-pixel-art-maker-starter/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+The App takes input from the user and makes Pixel Images from the input